Wally bounced his knee up and down on the couch as he shoved popcorn into his mouth next to a grumpy Artemis.

 The team walked towards the next door.

 "Not even going to say hello?"
 Crane's voice was silk and sane.
 He seemed civil.
 Out of place.
 Like he didn't belong in an asylum.
 "I knew Batman was the dark and silent type, but you, Robin?
 You usually don't hesitate with your quips."

 Robin hated psychologists.
 Bad experiences.
-Hugo Strange, Jonathan Crane, Harleen Quinzel–If Robin ever needed actual therapy, he was screwed.
-Sure, there was Dinah, but Robin didn't think he could ever trust a psychologist.
-Even after that training exercise mishap, Robin had found himself holding back.
+Hugo Strange, Jonathan Crane, Harleen Quinzel–If he ever needed actual therapy, he was screwed.
+Sure, there was Dinah, but he didn't think he could ever trust a psychologist.
+Even after that training exercise mishap, he had found himself holding back.

 Robin's eyes were ice.

 "But you already know this, don't you?" said Crane, picking at a hang nail.
 "You are, after all, not unintelligent.
 I'd imagine, after what Joker and Two Face have done to you, this is something you could hardly forget, even if you wished to."

 Connor's hands clenched into fists.
 The team had fought Cadmus, the Reds, Blockbuster, Cheshire, Wotan–so many villains–but they'd never given Connor pause.
 Some had powers.
 Some didn't.
 Connor fought them alongside his team to stop their plans for domination.
 But these Gotham villains had Superboy raging with discomfort.
 They were different.
 They weren't rational, they were obsessed.
 Sadistic.
 They had no clear objective other than to wreak havoc.
 They didn't want money.
 They didn't want power.
 They wanted chaos, and pain, and panic, and their obsession with his youngest teammate left a discomforting squeeze in his gut.
 He didn't know what it was, but he didn't like it.
 At all.

 Crane smirked.
 "You stand tall and you act strong, Boy Wonder, but you forget.
 I've seen you at your worst.
 You can't fool me."